Information for Prospective Students

 What I Look For

-• Technical skills: Programming experience (Python preferred), familiarity with machine learning concepts
+• Technical skills: Programming experience (Python preferred), familiarity with machine learning concepts (or motivated to learn)

 • Language skills: Proficiency in English and French; additional languages are an asset